Real Estate Lead-Based Paint Disclosures and Facts

 - Areas susceptible to wear and tear that causes cracking or exposure to underlying layers of paints on stair railings, banisters, window sills, door frames, porches, and fences.

-- Lead dust that results when paint is sanded or dry scraped.
+- Lead dust that results when the paint is sanded or dry scraped.

 - Lead in the soil surrounding your home, caused by flaking lead paints on its exterior, since it's a risk to children playing outdoors and in a prime spot to be tracked inside on shoes.
 An FHA appraiser will note any paint chips in the soil and require their removal prior to closing.